 A Coffee Shop or Other Public Place

 An obvious next step from the house is to go to a public place with free wifi, typically a coffee shop.
-These can be great to get that dose of a social aspect without being in a space where you see the same people every day (most of the time).
+It can be great to get that dose of a social aspect without being in a space where you see the same people every day (most of the time).
 This also creates a further separation between work life and personal life.

 A coffee shop also does not have to be an everyday workspace.
-Maybe you go a couple days a week just to get a fresh perspective that differs from your home office.
+Maybe you go a couple of days a week just to get a fresh perspective that differs from your home office.
 Working alongside other people without the obligation of interacting can provide a needed boost of productivity on those difficult days.
 Not being inside your house provides a refreshing change of scenery.

 Co-working spaces are a great option for freelancers.
-They give you the benefits of an office space with a lower price tag.
-They are usually set up as multiple small sized office rooms that companies or freelancers can rent out.
+They give you the benefits of office space with a lower price tag.
+They are usually set up as multiple small-sized office rooms that companies or freelancers can rent out.
 The terms can be like a lease either annual or month to month so they are a bigger investment.
 But you’ll be able to take the space and make it your own.

-Co-working spaces come equipped with everything you’ll need to start working: desks, chairs, an internet connection and more.
+Co-working spaces come equipped with everything you’ll need to start working: desks, chairs, an internet connection, and more.
 A lot of these spaces come with added amenities as well.
 They can have shared conference rooms that you can utilize for client meetings.
 Or a shared kitchen space to give that real office feel.
 Plus, it can be great to interact and network with the other freelancers, startups, and small businesses that are also renting in this space.

 Short-Term Office Rental

 These are a version of a co-working space.
 Short-term office rentals are typically found in bigger cities but you are starting to see them crop up all around the world.
-Essentially, you rent the space for a short amount of time, a couple days or even a couple of hours.
+Essentially, you rent the space for a short amount of time, a couple of days or even a couple of hours.
 They can be a great substitution for a coffee shop if you find them to be too noisy.
 Do a local search for short-term office rentals to see if there are any near you or check out a service like Regus.

 There are many places and ways to create a solid freelancing workspace.
-Remember to define your needs for convenience, comfort and cost.
+Remember to define your needs for convenience, comfort, and cost.
 These are different for everyone.
 The most important part is to determine how you work the best.
 Decide if you need a more public or private space, or somewhere in between.
-Then setup your workspace in a way that produces the best work results for you.
+Then set up your workspace in a way that produces the best work results for you.
 Maybe you need 100 action figures and knick-knacks around because it helps improve creativity.
-Perhaps you’re like me and you need to a have minimalist space to eliminate distractions.
+Perhaps you’re like me and you need to have minimalist space to eliminate distractions.
 Find what puts you in that creative mindset and helps you be the most productive that you can be.